tazzben/Assessing-Proxies-of-Knowledge-and-Difficulty-with-Rubric-Based-Instruments-Code-and-Data/README.md

 ## README

-The files in this directory were used to perform the analysis in the paper "Assessing Proxies of Knowledge and Difficulty with Rubric-Based Instruments."
-The SSRN version of the paper is available at: https://dx.doi.org/10.2139/ssrn.4194935.
-The paper is forthcoming in the Southern Economic Journal.
+The files in this directory were used to perform the analysis in the paper "[Assessing Proxies of Knowledge and Difficulty with Rubric-Based Instruments](https://doi.org/10.1002/soej.12658)."

 The files are as follows: